Kyoto Prefecture

 Entrance of Senbon Shakado

 Built in 1227 the hondo clearly exhibits characteristics of the oldest Japanese temple architect style, wayo.
 Temples build completely in the wayo style are very rare in Kyoto; making this building a national treasure.
-Senbon Shakado predates even other, famous temple in Kyoto, such as Sanjyusangen-do, and as far as I know this is the oldest hondo in Kyoto.
+Senbon Shakado predates even other, famous temple in Kyoto, such as Sanjyusangen-do, and as far as I know this is the oldest hondo in Kyoto city center.

 Okame’s Tale